MelbourneDeveloper/ioc_container/README.md

 [As a Service Locator](#as-a-service-locator)

-# Why Use This Library
-Dependency management can be difficult.
-Global factories get much more complicated when you need to manage the lifecycle of your services or replace services for testing.
-This library takes inspiration from [dependency injection in ASP .NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-6.0).
+## Dependency Injection (DI)
+DI allows you to decouple concrete classes from the rest of your application.
+Your code can depend on abstractions instead of concrete classes, and it allows you to easily swap out implementations without having to change your code.
+This library takes inspiration from Dependency Injection in [.NET MAUI](https://learn.microsoft.com/en-us/dotnet/architecture/maui/dependency-injection) and [ASP .NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-6.0) and .NET MAUI.
 You register your dependencies with the `IocContainerBuilder` which is a bit like `IServiceCollection` in ASP.NET Core and then you build it with the `toContainer()` method which is like the `BuildServiceProvider()` method in ASP.NET Core.
-This is an established pattern that the whole .NET ecosystem depends on.
-Dependency injection allows your code to
+DI is an established pattern that the whole .NET ecosystem depends on.

+## Why Use This Library
+You can
 - Easily replace services with mocks for testing
 - Configure the lifecycle of your services for singleton (one per app) or transient (always fresh)
 - Access factories for other services from any factory
 - Perform async initialization work inside the factories
 - Create a scope for a set of services that can be disposed of together

 This library is fast and holds up to comparable libraries in terms of performance.
 See benchmark comparisons below.
-It has eighty-one lines of [source code](https://github.com/MelbourneDeveloper/ioc_container/blob/main/lib/ioc_container.dart) according to LCOV.
+The [source code](https://github.com/MelbourneDeveloper/ioc_container/blob/main/lib/ioc_container.dart) is fraction of the size of similar libraries.
 That means you copy/paste it anywhere and it's simple enough for you to understand and change if you find an issue.
+Global factories get complicated when you need to manage the lifecycle of your services or replace services for testing.
+This library solves that problem.

 It's a perfect complement to Provider or InheritedWidgets in Flutter.
 Provider and `InheritedWidgets` are good at passing dependencies through the widget tree, but Ioc Container is good at minting them in the first place.
 Return `get<>()` from your container to Provider's `create` builder method.
 Whenever Provider needs a dependency the Ioc Container will either create a new instance or grab one of the singletons/scoped objects.